 Radiofrequency energy was first used in surgery with the application of cauterization in 1926, introduced by William T. Bovie, after pulsed electrical current was shown to cause coagulation in tissue, while continuous current resulted in cutting of tissue.
 The technique afforded precision cuts with minimal blood loss.
 Percutaneous RFA was first reported in 1990 for liver tumor ablation.4 Since then, the indications have expanded to other organs, such as kidney, bone, and lung.
 The mechanism of action and outcomes of treatment are reviewed.

 The term, radiofrequency ablation, refers to the therapeutic use of electromagnetic radiation (EMR) for the selective destruction and removal of biologic lesions.
 Electromagnetic radiation exhibits wave-like behavior corresponding in magnitude to the light spectrum (e.g., microwaves, radio waves, infrared, visible light, ultraviolet, X-rays, gamma rays).
 RFA uses energy at the frequency and length of radio waves (2–300 Hz).5 A circuit is created that flows from the tip of the electrode, to a large, diffuse grounding pad placed over the patient's thighs, to an external generator.
 The small cross-sectional area of the electrode creates a surrounding region of high energy flux.
 The molecules next to the electrode, usually water, align with the direction of the current.
 The rapidly alternating current causes the adjacent molecules to vibrate.
-Molecules farther away from the probe are affected by the ...
+Molecules farther away from the probe are affected ...